 Gods and Brahman-Self

-Here we find two approaches to Divinity: that which sees It as object–gods or God–and that which sees It as Subject–Brahman or the Atman-Self.
+Here we find two approaches to Divinity: that which sees it as object–gods or God–and that which sees it as Subject–Brahman or the Atman-Self.
 Both approaches are legitimately yogic.
-Certainly worship or meditation directed to God as a separate being is not as on target as meditation on the identity of the yogi’s Self with Brahman, nevertheless such meditation leads the consciousness of the yogi upward and will eventually bestow on him the wider vision of Divinity as one with him.
-To despise the lesser approach is as silly as to despise memorization of the alphabet because it is superseded by reading.
+Certainly worship or meditation directed to God as a separate being is not as on target as meditation on the identity of the yogi’s Self with Brahman.
+Nevertheless such meditation leads the consciousness of the yogi upward and will eventually bestow on him the wider vision of Divinity as one with him.
+To despise the lesser approach is as silly as to despise learning the alphabet because it is superseded by reading.
 The latter cannot occur without the former.
 The offering of the first type of yogis is devotion of the heart–no small gift.
-The second type of yogi offers his Self by merging It into the greater life of Brahman.
-Brahman is called “fire” because such a union purges the yogi of all extraneous matter, of all that is not eternal and divine.
+The second type of yogi offers his Self by merging it into the greater life of Brahman.
+Brahman is called fire because such a union purges the yogi of all extraneous matter, of all that is not eternal and divine.
 Yet, the first form of offering will culminate in the second form if persevered in.

 Yajnam yajnena is an interesting expression: “sacrifice by sacrifice.”
-The original sacrifice (yajna) was the projection of all levels of relative existence along with the entering into it of Brahman (Ishwara) as the Witness of All.
+The original sacrifice (yajna) was the projection of all levels of relative existence along with the entering into it of Brahman as the Witness of All.
 That is, Brahman dreamed the dream of creation and of incarnating within it as its all-experiencing Self.
 Brahman is dreaming the same dream we are, but without loss of control or consciousness.
 This is an important fact for us to know.
-In Sanskrit terminology formulated later than the Gita, the witnessing consciousness of Brahman within creation is called the Mahat Tattwa, the Supreme Principle.
-In Christian terminology It is symbolically called “the Only-begotten Son.”
+In Sanskrit terminology formulated later than the Gita, the witnessing consciousness of Brahman within creation is called the Mahat Tattwa, the Supreme Principle, Ishwara.

-Just as we experience a series of incarnation in bodies, so Brahman experiences a series of incarnation through an unending series of creation cycles–“days” and “nights” of Brahma.
+Just as we experience a series of incarnation in bodies, so Brahman, in Its extension as Ishwara, experiences a series of incarnation through an unending series of creation cycles–days and nights of Brahma.
 Seeking for union with Brahman in an intelligent and orderly manner–in other words, through the practice of dharma and yoga–is our way of engaging in “sacrifice by sacrifice.”

-“Others offer senses like hearing in the fire of restraint; still other offer sound and other objects of the senses into the fire of the senses” (4:26).
-It is interesting that the sense of sound (shabda) which arises from the subtlest level of our being, the akasha (ether) is mentioned specifically here.
-Yogis employ subtle sound in and out of meditation in the form of mantra repetition.
+It is significant that the sense of sound (shabda) which arises from the subtlest level of our being, the akasha (ether), is mentioned specifically here.
+Yogis employ subtle sound in and out of meditation in the form of japa: mantra repetition.

 Once again we encounter a duality.
 See the eminent wisdom of Krishna.
 He does not disdain one and exalt the other just because one may be more disciplined and consistent with ultimate spiritual principles than the other.
 He affirms the value of both.
 There can be sectarianism of discipline as well as of doctrine, and Krishna is leading us away from that error.

 Some yogis cut off and avoid all sense-experience beyond what is inevitable in the maintenance of a simple life.
 Many refuse to look around them but always look down so as not to be distracted by the sense of sight.
 Others contrive to avoid enjoyment of the taste of food in various ways, such as mixing ashes with their food (not a very healthy practice) or mixing all the types of food together in a kind of hodgepodge, combining even the sweet with the salty.
-This latter is more common among Indian yogis, Yogananda even having done so in his youth.
-To such yogis “senses are the offering, and self-discipline the sacrificial fire.”
+(This latter is more common among Indian yogis, Yogananda even having done so in his youth.)
+To such yogis “senses are the offering, and self-discipline the sacrificial fire” (Prabhavananda).